-A pulse deficit is a condition which affects the relationship between the pulse and heart.
+What is pulse deficit you may ask.
+A pulse deficit is a condition that affects the relationship between the pulse and heart.
 It can be very dangerous if not treated properly, so understanding what a pulse deficit is important.
 This is especially true if heart conditions run in the family.

 There is no need to worry, however.
 Once you know the symptoms of pulse deficit, it’ll be much easier to treat it appropriately.
 And, fortunately, there are many treatments for pulse deficit that are easily available.